gregJohnRob/forex/README.md

 ```

 ## Cache
-Instead of using the Typed Actor, a Scala concurrent.map is used.
+Instead of using the Typed Actor, I used a Scala concurrent.map.
 In this case, a TrieMap, however the cache allows
 for a different implementation to be used.

+I decided to use the as it greatly reduced the amount of code that was needed, while still controlling access to the
+map that was used for caching.

 ## Error Handling
-Using HttpResponse allows sending different status codes (for example: 500).
+I updated the exception handler to return HttpResponses.
+This allows for sending different status codes (for example: 500),
+which could then be expanded upon later on.

-## Testing
+# Testing
-In order to test the application, the Live Interpreter was split so that it would take a Cache and ServiceCaller as
+In order to test the application, I reworked the Live Interpreter to take in traits Cache and ServiceCaller.
+These could
-parameters on creation.
-This allowed me to mock these traits.
-The ServiceCaller was tested to make sure it was properly converting the Json output from 1Forge.
+then be mocked when testing the Live Interpreter, and tested separately to ensure that they worked as well.

 # Further Improvements/Experiments